-It’s been over one year since I last made a blogpost and to be very honest I have been procrastinationg a lot on writing blog, writing code or even reading about new things.
+It’s been over one year since I last made a blogpost and to be very honest I have been procrastinating a lot on writing blog, writing code or even reading about new things.
 This might be the drawback of getting a job, or maybe so much of pressure to get a job in the first place.
-I’ve been in the same room for more than a month now, it’s lockdown period and I’m trying to improve some of my habbits.
+I’ve been in the same room for more than a month now, it’s lockdown period and I’m trying to improve some of my habits.
 After reading Atomic Habit.
 So here’s a small summary of what changed.

 vaibhavk -> vnzongzna

 I started Go Tour earlier this week to get my grip on golang again, it’s been more than 1 year since I have written any significant piece of code in go.

 I always had to face this struggle to get a username that is unique, simple and belongs only to me.
 For a lot of people it’s not a big deal to have different but for a lot people it is a big deal.
 I have changed my alias from homuncculus to vaibhavk to something to something else.
 On linkedin, github, gitlab, stackoverflow, twitter it’s all different and I hate that.